 - 8 oz.
 Sour Cream

-Mix the picante or salsa with the sour cream and serve with salad.
+Mix the picante or salsa with the sour cream and serve over salad.
 Makes 1 pint of dressing.
 Refrigerate.

 The salsa salad dressing is especially delicious on homemade taco salad!